Theory of Coulomb blockaded transport in realistic Majorana nanowires: Conclusion

-Acknowledgement: This work is supported by Laboratory for Physical Sciences.
+Acknowledgement: This work is supported by Laboratory for Physical Sciences and Microsoft Corporation.
 The authors acknowledge the support of the University of Maryland High Performance Computing Center for the use of Deep Thought II cluster for carrying out the numerical work.

 \onecolumngrid {A\arabic{figure}} \Scite[1]{[S\citealp{#1}]} \makeatletter \@biblabel[1]{[S#1]} \makeatother